Jun 07, 2024

 Stress urinary incontinence

-Stress incontinence refers to involuntary leakage that occurs when you exert pressure on your bladder by sneezing, laughing or lifting something heavy, for example.
-The sphincter or pelvic floor muscles and ligaments that support the bladder are too weak to hold urine in.
+Stress incontinence refers to involuntary leakage that occurs when you put pressure on your bladder by sneezing, laughing, or lifting something heavy, for example.
+The sphincter or pelvic floor muscles and ligaments that support the bladder are too weak to hold pee in.
 This type of incontinence is not generally common in men but may develop in some men after prostate surgery.

 Read > What is Stress Incontinence?